Eight Percent of U.S. Children Have Food Allergy, Pediatrics Study Finds

 “Food allergies among children continue to increase at an alarming rate, as evidenced by this new study, and this is unacceptable,” said FARE CEO Lisa Gable.
 “Living with food allergies can be difficult, especially for kids and their families.
 We are committed to moving the needle on this disease through a bold strategy that will lead to new and improved treatments, greater awareness, and innovative approaches to managing the disease.
 We can no longer afford to wait.”

-To assess food allergy prevalence, researchers from Ann & Robert H. Lurie Children’s Hospital of Chicago collected survey data for more than 38,000 children and calculated the population of food-allergic children in the United States.
-Allergy to peanut was the most common childhood food allergy, affecting about 1.6 million children, followed by:
+To assess food allergy prevalence, researchers from Ann & Robert H. Lurie Children’s Hospital of Chicago collected survey data for more than 38,000 children and used the data to estimate the population of children in the United States with food allergies.
+Peanut allergy was the most common food allergy reported in U.S. children, followed by allergies to milk, shellfish and the remaining "top eight" allergens:

 - milk (1.4 million)